 Stanley Moïse Smith, Emeritus

 As past Executive Director of Historic Boston Incorporated for 25 years, Stanley has broad experience in putting people and resources together to preserve pivotal, but endangered, historic buildings throughout Boston.
 In May of 1989, under his direction, Historic Boston published a 48 page feasibility study on the preservation of the interior of the Vilna.
 The study advocated the formation of a new, non-profit corporation to acquire, preserve, restore, and manage the Vilna as a center for Jewish culture in Boston and as a landmark of national significance.
 Fluent in French, Stanley has spoken at several conferences in France and in Québec focused on the preservation of historic religious properties.
 Since being elected to the Vilna’s Board in 2007, he has served on the Building Committee.
-Not idle in retirement, he is challenging himself by trying to learn to speak, read, and write Arabic.
+Recently he has taught several French courses at the Harvard Institute for Learning in Retirement.

 Jack is a past president of the Vilna, and has been a leader in focusing the Vilna toward its future.
 He is a partner in S&S Investments, a private equity fund that specializes in providing coaching and funding to high tech start-ups and President of Resource World, a consulting company that provides sales, marketing, offshore manufacturing as well as executive coaching to early stage technology companies.
 He is also active on many non-profit boards: University of Massachusetts office of Commercial Ventures and Intellectual Property (CVIP) and Jewish Family and Children Services (JF&CS).
 Jack brings many talents to the Vilna.
 His technological expertise and marketing has helped us define our systems, and he has been an essential figure on numerous committees such as Strategic planning, search committee, and co-chairs the Nominating committee.
 Jack is invaluable to our organization with over 30 years of experience in sales, marketing, and corporate management.